Rachit Belwariar – Geek on the top | The best part at writing GeeksforGeeks were the questions asked by other users on my articles

 I hail from Patna, Bihar but currently studying at the Indian Institute of Engineering Science and Technology, Shibpur, West Bengal.

 I didn’t experience any kind of hindrance.
-For cracking the coding interviews of big companies you just need a few things- A laptop, a decent Wi-Fi connection, and a room where you can concentrate.
+For cracking the coding interviews of big companies you just need a few things- A laptop, a descent Wi-Fi connection, and a room where you can concentrate.